Welcome to Ashburton Baptist Preschool

 The Ministry of Education licenses Ashburton Baptist Preschool for 69 children.

-We close for all Public Holidays and for three weeks at Christmas-time.
+We close for all Public Holidays and for two weeks at Christmas-time.

 The Main Office is situated at 8 Eton Street between the two entrance gates.
 The Manager, is there most days between 9.00am and 3.00pm.